-In Colorado, a motion for reconsideration is a request for a sentence reduction made by a defendant who has already been convicted and sentenced for a criminal offense.
-Also called 35(b) proceedings, the process gives defendants a second chance to argue for lesser penalties.
+In Colorado, a motion for reconsideration is a request for a sentence reduction you make after being convicted and sentenced for a criminal offense.
+Also called 35(b) proceedings, the process gives you a second chance to argue for lesser penalties.

 In deciding whether to grant a 35(b) request for a lesser sentence, judges